luongvantuit/cv/README.md

 **Project:** Rogo Hotel

 - **Description:**
   - Rogo Hotel App Desktop is a hotel manager booking application for reception.
-Reception can use book hotel, check-in, check-out, .v.v. for customer.
+Reception can use book hotel, check-in, check-out for customer.
 With this application, reception can manage hotel more easily.
-  - Mobile App when customer check-in hotel, they can use this app to control device in room, order food, .v.v.
+  - Mobile App when customer check-in hotel, they can use this app to control device in room, order food.
 - **Technologies:**
-  - **Frameworks:** ReactJS, ElectronJS, MQTT, NodeJS, Express, .v.v.
+  - **Frameworks:** ReactJS, ElectronJS, MQTT, NodeJS, Express.
   - **Database:** MongoDB.
-  - **Tools:** Webpack, MQTT Paho Client, .v.v.
+  - **Tools:** Webpack, MQTT Paho Client.
   - **Device**: Desktop (Windows, Linux, MacOS), Mobile (IPad, IPhone).
 - **Responsibilities:**
   - Develop desktop application with ElectronJS, ReactJS (Render).